Evolution of ESG-focused DLT Research: An NLP Analysis of the Literature: Methodology

 \section{Methodology}

-Ontologies, specifically hierarchical taxonomies, are pivotal in developing \ac{ner} datasets for text mining \cite{Spasic2005TextText, Huang2020BiomedicalDevelopment, Nabi2022ContextualOntologies, Chang2016DevelopingPipeline, Mcentire2016ApplicationDevelopment, Alsheikh2022TheDiseases}.
-For example, the GENIA corpus \cite{Kim2003GENIABio-textmining}, a \ac{ner} dataset from 2,000 biological abstracts, employs the GENIA ontology's hierarchical tree structure of 47 biological entities, including top-level categories like biological source, substance, and others, to facilitate text mining in biomedical literature.
-Similarly, the Human Phenotype Ontology is used for creating and expanding \ac{ner} datasets in biomedicine \cite{Lobo2017IdentifyingRules, Huang2020BiomedicalDevelopment}. \cite{Alsheikh2022TheDiseases, Chang2016DevelopingPipeline, Mcentire2016ApplicationDevelopment} further demonstrate the use of ontology-based \ac{ner} datasets for domain-specific literature text mining.
+\paragraph{Dataset construction and analysis approach} Ontologies, specifically hierarchical taxonomies, are pivotal in developing \ac{ner} datasets for text mining \citep{Spasic2005TextText, Huang2020BiomedicalDevelopment, Nabi2022ContextualOntologies, Chang2016DevelopingPipeline, Mcentire2016ApplicationDevelopment, Alsheikh2022TheDiseases}.
+For example, the GENIA corpus \citep{Kim2003GENIABio-textmining}, a \ac{ner} dataset from 2,000 biological abstracts, employs the GENIA ontology's hierarchical tree structure of 47 biological entities, including top-level categories such as biological source and substance to facilitate text mining in biomedical literature.
+Similarly, the Human Phenotype Ontology is used to create and expand \ac{ner} datasets in biomedicine \citep{Lobo2017IdentifyingRules, Huang2020BiomedicalDevelopment}. \citet{Alsheikh2022TheDiseases, Chang2016DevelopingPipeline, Mcentire2016ApplicationDevelopment} further demonstrate the use of ontology-based \ac{ner} datasets for domain-specific literature text mining.